agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 decentralized, ad-hoc networking protocols considered in Section
 \ref{sec:networking}.

-Turning now towards the sky, civil aviation has also traditionally employed simple communication patterns between airborne agents.
+Civil aviation has also traditionally employed simple communication patterns between airborne agents.
 For instance, aircraft equipped with Automatic Dependent Surveillance-Broadcast (ADS-B) monitor their location using GPS and periodically broadcast this information to air traffic controllers and nearby aircraft.
 This sort of scheme has worked well in traditional applications, where pilots typically only monitor the general locations of a few nearby aircraft.
-It is another example of exploiting spatial locality: aircraft have the highest need to coordinate when they are physically close, and therefore in range of each other's ADS-B broadcasts.
+It is another example of exploiting spatial locality: aircraft have the highest need to coordinate when they are physically close and therefore in range of each other's ADS-B broadcasts.

+In our setting, a large number of aircraft may need to operate in a small area, near complex terrain, and at times operating at an altitude of less than 1000 ft.
+(CITE).
+In other words, the demands are many and the margins for error are small.
+This sort of use case demands more sophisticated coordination schemes between airborne and ground-based elements than solutions like ADS-B provide by themselves.

-As aircraft generally have better line-of-site to ground crews than ground crews have to each other, firefighters sometimes relaying messages to air-based units over radio, which in turn is relayed back down to other ground units.
-The locality principle comes into play here, too, this time in the unfortunate reverse direction: this simple relay scheme allows messages to travel farther, but the extended reach comes at the cost of introducing delays and possible degradation of message quality, as in the classic telephone game.
+As aircraft generally have better line-of-site to ground crews than ground crews have to each other, firefighters sometimes relay messages to air-based units over radio, which in turn is relayed back down to other ground units.
+The locality principle comes into play here too, this time in the unfortunate reverse direction: this simple relay scheme allows messages to travel farther, but the extended reach comes at the cost of introducing delays and possible degradation of message quality, as in the classic telephone game.
+The common principle in these examples is that communication over short distances is easy, and the system should be able to take advantage of this fact when it works to the advantage of clients.
+Communication over long distances is harder.
+When the amount of communication demanded by clients exceeds what the system can actually provide, the should be prudent in allocating scarce bandwidth.

-- Talk about some technologies (radio) and difficulties
-- Give example of firefighter's heart rate monitor thing
-- In the future, talk about sensor data from firefighters and agencies
-- Talk about routing information above a drone
-- Plan to aggressively attack fires from air and possibly automate this
+A future communication system should also be opportunistic in exploiting every available opportunity to facilitate communication between agents.
+For instance, an overhead drone surveying a fire may opportunistically act as a mobile base station (i.e. cell tower) to ground crews, routing digital messages through the network on their behalf, taking advantage of the drone's (presumably) better ability to send and receive messages over long distances.
+In effect, this would be a high-tech modernization of the sort of informal relay scheme operating today over traditional radio channels.
+This should be done as transparently as possible, meaning without requiring special action from the ground crew.

 ## Data-driven Decision Making

 Taking a broader view, agents in this environment will typically be both producers and consumers of data, and will need to process this data in order to make informed and coordinated decisions.
 Information